-1.01.19 The election appeals committee may extend trials into the Saturday following the first trial date if necessary.
+1.01.16 The Executive Dean of Enrollment Management may extend meetings following the first meeting date if necessary.

-1.01.20 The election appeals committee shall issue all rulings pertaining to election appeals on the Wednesday following the conclusion of the trial.
+1.01.17 The Executive Dean of Enrollment Management shall issue all decisions pertaining to election appeals.

-1.01.21 The SGA inauguration will be coordinated with the Student Award Ceremony.
+1.01.18 The SGA inauguration shall be held on the Friday before the first Monday of June or at the Student Awards Ceremony.

-2.01 Fall Elections
+2.01Special Elections

-1.02.1 The election commission shall announce an election and make intent-to-run and petition signatures forms available online and in the SGA office at least four weeks before the first day of voting.
+1.02.1 The election commission shall announce an election and make Intent Forms and petition signatures forms available online and in the SGA office at least four weeks before the first day of voting.

-1.02.2 The election commission shall hold information meetings during the two weeks prior to the due date for intent-to-run forms.
+1.02.2 The election commission shall hold orientation meetings during the two weeks prior to the due date for Intent Forms.

-1.02.3 The election commission shall accept intent-to-run and petition signatures forms no later two weeks prior to the first day of voting.
+1.02.3 The election commission shall accept Intent Forms and petition signatures forms no later two weeks prior to the first day of voting.